Frequently Asked Questions

 What if I need hospital care?

-If you need hospital care, we will arrange for your admission to Swedish's First Hill, Cherry Hill or Ballard campus, or to another appropriate facility.
+If you need hospital care, we will arrange for your admission to Swedish First Hill, Cherry Hill or Ballard campus, or to another appropriate facility.
 Your physician will communicate closely with the hospital team responsible for your care and may even be a member of that team.
 Having your medical record already at Swedish will help facilitate your care.
 If you are admitted to a hospital other than Swedish, your Swedish Family Medicine - Ballard physician may not be able to directly coordinate your care.
-However, we will try to be in contact with the physician caring for you.
+However, we will try to be in contact with the physician caring for you, to help guide and stay involved in your hospital care.
 Upon your discharge from the hospital, we will help you manage your follow-up care.

 What if I need specialty care?